Compare Electric Rates in Ohio

 Step 3: Upload your most recent electricity bill

 In many cases, the energy supplier, broker or website that you are using to find a new electricity plan will ask you to upload your most recent electricity bill.
-Although this may feel a bit intrusive, it provides pertinent account information and it’s important to securing the best energy rate available for your business.
-Your energy bill has your business information as well as the data that outlines your monthly energy usage.
+Although this may feel a bit intrusive, it provides pertinent account information and it’s important to securing the best energy rate available.

 Step 4: Request a custom electricity pricing quote

-If you own or manage a larger business with high energy usage (and higher monthly bill), then it may be beneficial to request a custom pricing quote.
-As a larger business may have much higher monthly energy usage or inconsistent energy usage, energy suppliers require a comprehensive review of your business’ energy usage to provide a custom quote on a new plan and rate.
+If you own or manage a large business with high energy usage (and higher monthly bill), then it may be beneficial to request a custom pricing quote.
+As businesses may have much higher monthly energy usage or inconsistent energy usage, energy suppliers require a comprehensive review of your business’ energy usage to provide a custom quote on a new plan and rate.
 At EnergyBot, you can get a custom quote for free.

 Step 5: Confirm the switch to a new energy provider